ASAP-CRN/verily-workbench-learning-lab/docs/getting-started.md

 ### Access the Learning Lab Workspace

-The **ASAP CRN Learning Lab workspace** was created in conjunction with this [GitHub repository](https://github.com/ASAP-CRN/asap-crn-learning-lab).
+The **ASAP CRN Learning Lab workspace** was created in conjunction with the [ASAP CRN Learning Lab GitHub repository](https://github.com/ASAP-CRN/asap-crn-learning-lab).
 It provides a pre-configured environment that mirrors the tutorials, scripts, and case studies included in this Learning Lab.

 **Open the workspace:**
 [🔗 ASAP CRN Learning Lab ](https://workbench.verily.com/workspaces/asap-crn-learning-lab)